Background

 For off-licences only:

-• Amending how the distance is measured between off-licence premises and a Sensitive Facility or Community Facility.
+• The distance measured between off-licence premises and a Sensitive Facility or Community Facility will now be measured from the whole building.

-• Clarifying the location of Sensitive Facilities does not affect a licence renewal if such facilities were established after the original licence was issued.
+• Location of Sensitive Facilities does not affect a licence renewal if such facilities were established after the original licence was issued.

 Discretionary Conditions